archlinux/repod/docs/repod/tooling.rst

 .. note::

-   Refer to ``repod-file --help`` for further information on subcommands, options and parameters.
+   Refer to ``repod-file --help`` or to the :ref:`manuals` for further information on subcommands, options and parameters.

 .. _inspect_package_files: